CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 Unlike the projects that I used as reference for my own, I neither wanted to share videos or images via hyperlink in my .eex template nor did I want to use a third-party cloud storage provider, such as Amazon.
 My thought was: why not treat users' multimedia files just like all other user data?
 Why not store them directly in the database and then retrieve and display them from there in my .(h)eex templates?

-I was able to find bits and pieces of information on how to achieve this scattered across various threads and blog posts, but there was no comprehensive guide addressing both steps: 1. uploading multimedia files from a web app into the repository and 2. displaying those files via the .(h)eex templates.
+I was able to find bits and pieces of information on how to achieve this scattered across various threads and blog posts, but there was no comprehensive guide addressing both steps: 1. uploading multimedia files from a web app into the database and 2. displaying those files via the .(h)eex templates.

 While step 1 was relatively easy, it took me a while to figure out the right format for the image and video display in my .eex template, and then, after I switched over to Phoenix 1.6, to find a way to do the same in my .heex template.